nymtech/nym/documentation/dev-portal/src/nymvpn/faq.md

 # Frequently Asked Questions

-This is a FAQ page tailored for this event.
+**NymVPN [*Support & FAQ page*](https://nymvpn.com/en/support)** contains all essential FAQs regarding the client.
+This page is a source of additional information often seeked by users, operators and developers testing NymVPN.

 If you interested to read more about Nym platform, you can have a look at [Nym general FAQ](https://nymtech.net/developers/faq/general-faq.html) and read through Nym's technical [documentation](https://nymtech.net/docs), [Developer Portal](https://nymtech.net/developers) and [Operators Guide](https://nymtech.net/operators).

 ## NymVPN

-If this your first time hearing about NymVPN, make sure you visit [NymVPN webpage](https://nymvpn.com/en), the official NymVPN [support & FAQ page](https://nymvpn.com/en/support) and the proceed to the introduction and guide on how to [install, run and test](./nym-vpn.md) the client.
+If this your first time hearing about NymVPN, make sure you visit [NymVPN webpage](https://nymvpn.com/en), the official NymVPN [support & FAQ page](https://nymvpn.com/en/support) and the proceed to the introduction and guide on how to [install, run and test](/intro.md#nymvpn-guides) the client.

-Below are some extra FAQs which came out during the previous alpha testing rounds.
+Below are some extra FAQs which came out during the previous alpha testing round.

 ### What's the difference between 2-hops and 5-hops